fsprojects/zarchive-sublime-fsharp-package/README.md

 The `install` task
 will publish the package
-to Sublime Text's *Data* directory.
+to Sublime Text's *Data* directory, and restart Sublime Text if it is running.

 #### Linux/Mac